Threat To Fishing Communities is Laid Starkly Bare in New Film - Atlantic 20:04 Apr 10 0 comments

 How strange, the way those red lines continue to retreat.
 Once upon a time, the red line for Washington was “enrichment” of uranium.
 Now, it’s evidently an actual nuclear weapon that can be brandished.
 Keep in mind that, since 2005, Iranian Supreme Leader Ayatollah Khamenei has stressed that his country is not seeking to build a nuclear weapon.
 The most recent National Intelligence Estimate on Iran from the U.S. Intelligence Community has similarly stressed that Iran is not, in fact, developing a nuclear weapon (as opposed to the breakout capacity to build one someday). read full story / add a comment

-antrim / rights and freedoms / press release Tuesday January 17, 2012 12:16 by Occupy Belfast 1 image
+antrim / rights, freedoms and repression / press release Tuesday January 17, 2012 12:16 by Occupy Belfast 1 image

 Occupy Belfast and other activists have liberated the empty and unused Bank of Ireland building on Royal Avenue, Belfast, in opposition to soaring homelessness, lack of affordable social housing and home repossessions. read full story / add a comment